PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 - [ ] Step 4

+- [ ] Adjust your project proposal for the computer vision application based on created persona.
+The adjusted project proposal should be based on the satisfaction of needs of your consumer which were identified during the creation of the persona.
+Personal features of your persona should be taken into consideration too.
+For example, if you find out that your end users not tech savvy and relatively old, you might propose to create a computer vision application that is extremely user friendly and self explanatory.
+Therefore you need to make your project proposal for the computer vision application as consumer oriented as possible, keepingin mind all the personal features and needs of your persona.

-Adjust your project proposal for the computer vision application based on conducted customer analysis.
-Explain the decision-making context of improving your project proposal for the computer vision application.
+- [ ] Explain the decision-making context of improving your project proposal for the computer vision application.

 __Use case 3__